MichaelCurrin/rewrite-git-author/README.md

 $ rewrite_author.sh old@example.com new@another-example.com
 ```

-Then check your Git log and force push if you're happy.
+Then check your Git log.

 Your commits will have changed from the old email: